CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/HOL3-exercise3.md

-## Exercise 02: Setup test failover
+# Exercise 03: Setup test failover

+### Estimated time: 25 Minutes

 In this exercise, you will deploy a Test Failover to the replicated Virtual Machine which allows you to test the sanity of the virtualized workload without interrupting your production workload or ongoing replication.

+## Lab objectives

+In this exercise, you will complete the following task:

+- Task 1: Setup Test Failover

+## Task 1: Setup Test Failover

 1. On the **Recovery Service Vault page**, click on **Replicated Items (1)** under **Protected Items** and select **AzureArcVM (2)** that you replicated in the previous exercise.